nuls-io/blockscout/README.md

-# ENULS Block Explorer Forkd From Blocksout
+# ENULS Block Explorer Forked From Blocksout

 ENULS, initiated by the NULS community, is a blockchain that is fully compatible with EVM and Web3 API interfaces.